Jonas-Luetolf/scripts/README.md

 - nm-menu * a rofi script that allows you to connect to wifi networks.
 The script displays all available networks and asks you automaticly for the password if needed*
 - roficalt * a rofi script that allows you to do simple calculations*
 - ssh-menu * a rofi script that allows you to connect to a remote system via ssh.
 The script displays all known ssh host and lets you choose or add one.*
+- search * a rofi script that allows you to open a web search.*

 **all "normal" scripts are tested on Linux, they should also work on Windows and MacOS** **the rofi scripts of course only work on linux with rofi installed**